 - 1. Press and hold the POWER SWITCH to turn the transceiver on. - Turn up the VOLUME CONTROL knob until the noise or audio from the speaker is at a comfortable level. - 3.
-Press the [UP] or [DOWN] key to select a channel or frequency that has no signal being received (no one is transmitting on the channel) - 4.
-Press the [SCAN] key momentarily; the HX500S will begin scanning toward a higher channel or frequency and will stop when it receives a signal strong enough to break through the squelch threshold.
+Select the desired operating band among the VHF Marine band, FM band, AM band, and AIR band by pressing the [BAND] key repetitively to switch between the bands. - 4.
+Press the [] or [] key to select a channel or frequency that has no signal being received (no one is transmitting on the channel) - 5.
+Press the [SCAN] key momentarily; the HX600S will begin scanning toward a higher channel or frequency and will stop when it receives a signal strong enough to break through the squelch threshold.
 Press the [SCAN] key momentarily to channel the scanning.
 Refer to section 7.2 for programming channels into scan memory. - Please refer to section 16 for VHF Marine